 Our Cairns family lawyers will guide you through the options for child support and custody and help you to reach a positive outcome for you and your children.

 - A successful international child relocation matter where the Family Court sanctioned the child to live with our client outside of Australia.

-- Resolving the majority of our clients’ property and parenting matters by negotiation without resorting to Court proceedings.
+- Resolved most of our clients’ property and parenting matters by negotiation without resorting to Court proceedings.

 - Assisted indigenous foster parents in the Children’s Court with proceedings dealing with their foster child.

-- A child custody matter, where we acted for the grandparents to remove the children from parents who both had drug and mental health issues which compromised their safety.
+- Resolved a child custody matter, where we acted for the grandparents to remove the children from parents with drug and mental health issues which compromised their safety.

-Most Children are covered by the Australian Child Support Scheme, with child support arrangements assessed and monitored by the Child Support Agency rather than the courts.
-However, sometimes parents feel that the assessment issued by the agency does not produce a fair outcome, or that there may be child support issues.
+Most children are covered by the Australian Child Support Scheme, with arrangements assessed and monitored by the Child Support Agency rather than the courts.
+However, sometimes parents feel that the assessment issued by the agency does not result in a fair outcome.
 Unfortunately, this can happen and in cases where it is felt that a different decision would produce a more favourable result for the children, we can help guide you through the dispute process.

-Changing child support arrangements is complicated in nature and if not managed by an expert lawyer, can result in an escalation of resentment between the parents as well as a long, drawn out, stressful situation that could have otherwise been resolved.
+Changing child support arrangements is complicated in nature.
+If they are not managed by an expert lawyer, resentment between the parents can build, resulting in a long and drawn-out situation which could have been avoided.
 Our family lawyers are highly experienced and able to support parents through this process, providing expert guidance and advice based on decades of experience.